-SD Deputy Sheriffs’ Union Approves Spending $25,000 to Sway Democratic Party Endorsement
+SD Deputy Sheriffs’ Union to Spend $25,000 to Sway Dem Party Endorsement

 The union endorsed State Senator Ben Hueso who lost to Southwestern College Trustee Nora Vargas, Poway Mayor Steve Vaus who lost to State Senator Joel Anderson, and incumbent County Supervisor Kristen Gaspar who was unseated by first-time candidate Terra Lawson-Remer.

 In 2018, the DSA endorsed incumbent Sheriff Bill Gore over Dave Myers.
-Gore went on to his third term AQAin November 2018.
+Gore went on to his third term in November 2018.